 Mid Cornwall · TR2

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Grampound, that work is shaped by the place itself — Grampound is a former rotten borough on the A390 between Truro and St Austell, with a clock tower at the centre of a tight Conservation Area covering the medieval high street, with a building stock that leans toward medieval and Georgian high street terraces and Victorian villas.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+In Grampound, that work is shaped by the place itself — Grampound is a former rotten borough on the A390 between Truro and St Austell, with a clock tower at the centre of a tight Conservation Area covering the medieval high street, with a building stock that leans toward medieval and Georgian high street terraces and modern infill on field-edge plots.

 - Conservation Area